YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - Support is too varied a field and thus simply references how the unit supports others via heals, buffs or debuffs.
 - If you'd like to know individual numbers, feel free to ask me on Discord (or Issues if you truly must).

-#### Tier Explanations:
-- Tier 0                : The best of the best, rivaled by few and matched by none.
-They set the bar for everyone else in one or more specific areas, without their excellence being marred by some other flaw.
-- Tier 0.5              : Terrifyingly effective units with little to no real competition in their class or function, usually by virtue of exceptionally strong skills and statlines.
-- Tier 1                : Generally very effective units, albeit marred by some minor flaw that can be easily overlooked or fixed.
-- Tier 1.5              : Niche, quirky or plain but solid, these units can perform their roles well but will need to be handled with care.
-- Tier 2                : Very niche and/or flawed but still noteworthy, these units can nevertheless do you good but will require serious work to get them to.
-- Not Tiered            : Ships that range from 'usable' to 'bottom of the barrel', but in both cases not good enough to make it on the list.
-- Pro Team Players      : Ships that, while unremarkable on their own, become exceedingly good when deployed with each other.
-They are tiered as a single unit.
-- Honourable Mentions   : Ships that, while too weak or unwieldy for general usage, nonetheless possess some interesting or useful quirk that may warrant attention.

 #### Retrofit/Kai Priority List and PRiority list:
 - DD                  : Laffey > Ayanami = Z23 > Kagerou = Tanikaze = Z1 > Nicholas = Cassin/Downes > Javelin > Foxhound = Shiranui
 - CL                  : San Diego* > Jintsuu > Leipzig = Leander > Kinu = Emile Bertin > Helena > Curlew/Curacoa > Abukuma = Ping Hai/Ning Hai (ONLY WITH YAT SEN) > Ajax/Achilles